Last Chance to see Robert Williams at the Bellevue Art Museum

-Without giving an in depth account of his work, this exhibition is more or less a retrospective of his work, although a number of major pieces are missing.
+Without giving an in depth account of his work, this exhibition is more or less a retrospective of his career, although a number of major pieces are missing.
 I really first became aware of work when I saw the Custom Culture exhibition at COCA in the early 1990's.
 I was really impressed that he had been a employee of Ed "Big Daddy" Roth, the custom car builder.
-I'm 60 year old now, and every boy my age knew about Ratfink during their childhood
+I'm 60 years old now, and every boy my age knew about Ratfink during their childhood

 Mr. Williams also established the alternative art magazine Juxtapoz in the 1990's.
 It typically highlights Lowbrow, Outsider, Grafitti and a host of other non-mainstream styles.

 The exhibit includes a couple over the top fiberglass sculptures.

 Mr. Williams is also known for his involvement with the underground comic movement during the 1960s and 1970s.